NOTICE // Educational content about AI tooling for litigation support, not legal advice. Consult a qualified attorney for matter-specific guidance.

-Relativity aiR for Review in 2026 -- capabilities, pricing, and honest review
+Relativity aiR for Review, capabilities, pricing, honest assessment.

 At Relativity Fest (October 2025), Relativity announced aiR for Review and aiR for Privilege would be included in RelativityOne subscriptions at no additional charge from early 2026.
 This changed the competitive calculus: AI capability is no longer a premium add-on for RelativityOne customers.